-Transactions in foreign currencies are initially recorded in the functional currency, converted at exchange rate ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency exchange rate ruling at the reporting date.
+Transactions in foreign currencies are initially recorded in the functional currency, converted at the rate of exchange ruling at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
 Gains and losses resulting from the translation of foreign currency transactions are recognised in the interim carve-out consolidated statement of profit or loss as gains less losses from foreign currencies - translation differences.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
+Differences between the contractual exchange rate of a transaction in a foreign currency and the Central Bank exchange rate on the date of the transaction are included in gains less losses from dealing in foreign currencies.
+The official CBR exchange rates at 30 September 2017 and 31 December 2016, were 58.0169 roubles and 60.6569 roubles to 1 USD, respectively